72nd/rsmooth/README.md

 rsmooth example-file -o example.md
 ```

 Saves the content to the `example.md` file.
+Calling without the `-o` flag will output the example file to the STDOUT.

 ## Available Options